maksimryndin/goral/README.md

 ### System

+doesn't require sudo
+open files for Linux (only for processes running under the same user) cpu for process is a sum so may be more than 100%

 ### KV

 Goral allows you to append key-value data to Google spreadsheet.
 Let's take an example.
 You provide SAAS for wholesalers and have several services, let's say "Orders" and "Marketing Campaigns".